Welcome to the restfb documentation.

 The polling call doesn’t need the application id, so it looks like this:

 The checked device token exception

 The polling method should return the AccessToken, but may throw a FacebookDeviceAccessToken exception.

-The user declined the authorisation and you you is not allowed to access Facebook on behalf of that user.
+The user declined the authorisation and your application is not allowed to access Facebook on behalf of that user.

 Parsing Signed Requests

 A user may uninstall an application in his or her Facebook app settings.
 Because the application owner might need this information, Facebook calls a Deauthorization Callback.
 A developer can set the deauthorization callback url in the app settings.
 As soon as someone uninstalls the app, this url is called with a signed POST request.